An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Conclusion

 \section{Conclusion}

-Inspired by the attention mechanism and residual learning, we have proposed an end-to-end framework based on 3D Residual Self-Attention Network (3D ResAttNet) for better early diagnosis of AD diseases at two levels (i.e., AD vs. NC and pMCI vs. sMCI) from sMRI scans.
+Inspired by the attention mechanism and residual learning, we have proposed an end-to-end framework based on 3D Residual Self-Attention Network (3D ResAttNet) for early efficient diagnosis of AD diseases at two levels (i.e., AD vs. NC and pMCI vs. sMCI) from sMRI scans.
 The proposed method combines residual learning with self-attention mechanism, which can fully exploit both global and local information and avoid the information loss.
-Meanwhile, to understand inside our model and how our model reach decisions, we have also applied the 3D Grad-CAM method to identify and visualise those important areas contributing to our model decisions.
-The experimental evaluation has been performed by comparing it with the state-of-the-art AD diagnosis models on a large cohort of subjects from real datasets.
-The experimental results show that the proposed approach outperforms the state-of-the-art models with significant performance improvement.
-The accuracies for AD vs. NC and sMCI vs. pMCI task are 97.1\% and 84.1\% respectively.
-The explainable mechanism in our approach regions is able to identify and highlight the contribution of the important brain parts (hippocampus, lateral ventricle and most parts of the cortex) for transparent decisions.
+Meanwhile, to understand inside our model and how our model reach decisions, we have also applied the 3D Grad-CAM method to identify and visualize those important areas contributing to our model decisions.
+To evaluate our model performance, we have compared the proposed model with most commonly used 3D convolutional neural networks including 3D-VGGNet, 3D-ResNet.
+The results show that our proposed model with attention layer (3D ResAttNet) outperforms the existing models.
+To evaluate generalization of the proposed model, we have also conducted thorough experiments under different cross-validation strategies using ADNI datasets (ADNI-1, ADNI-2 and ADNI-3): 1) building the proposed model based on ADNI-1 and then validating it on ADNI-2 and ADNI-3 respectively; 2) building the model based on ADNI-2 and then validating it on ADNI-1 and ADNI-3 respectively.
+The results show that our proposed model has a good generalizability in all cases.
+Moreover, the explainable mechanism in our approach is able to identify and highlight the contribution of the important brain parts (e.g., hippocampus, lateral ventricle and most parts of the cortex) for transparent decisions.
+The future work will focus on continuous improvement of model performance and generalizability using more independent datasets.